VAST-THE-DOGE/Tiles/README.md

 - [ ] add more tiles and upgrades.
 - [ ] add an animation system to the tiles.
 - [ ] start balancing the game.
-- [ ] add a sytem for tile variants (different images to use to add variety too the same tile type).
+- [ ] add a sytem for tile variants (scraped / won't implement).
 - [ ] Add a system for having different skin packs.
 - [ ] Remake the image system to load in bulk (one image for all tile icons, one image for all menu icons, and so on).
 - [ ] create a settings part of the menu
 - [ ] create a map generator that uses a seed to make a random map.
+- [ ] Remake the GUIs for better resizing/performance and make them resizable.
+- [ ] Add tile construction/upgrade timers and a way to disable tiles.

 ~8/15/2024